sumanth-74/law-duel/replit.md

 ## Overview
 Law Duel is a competitive legal education game designed for bar exam preparation and law school finals.
 It features 1v1 duels, character creation, real-time matchmaking, a comprehensive leaderboard, and progressive solo challenges.
 The game allows players to choose law-themed archetypes, level up avatars through XP, and compete across various legal subjects.
 The platform aims to provide an engaging and competitive environment for legal education, including a monetized Solo Challenge mode.

+## Recent Changes (Jan 9, 2025)
+- **Fixed UI overlay issue**: Reduced z-index of Law Duel logo and user tag from z-50 to z-10 to prevent covering DuelArena icons
+- **Fixed subtopicProgressService error**: Added proper import and corrected service reference in soloChallengeService.js to use progressService instead of undefined subtopicProgressService

 ## User Preferences
 Preferred communication style: Simple, everyday language.